marlin-mixon/FuselageMaker-0.10a/README.md

 # FuselageMaker 0.10a
 CAD tool for designing model airplane fuselages.
-Written in AngularJS 1.2
+Written in Javascript using AngularJS 1.5.7

-Access this online by going here: https://rawgit.com/marlin-mixon/FuselageMaker/master/index.html
+Service no longer available--> Access this online by going here: https://rawgit.com/marlin-mixon/FuselageMaker/master/index.html

 Warning, this is currently alpha-grade software and as such it may not be fully usable yet.
 If you intend to proceed, please carefully read the following sections.

 ## Fixes/enhancements:
-12/4/2016 - Version 0.06a
+10/11/2019 - Version 0.10a
+- Adding CNC feature to facilitate cutting fuselage out of foam.
+Not fully developed.

+12/4/2016
 Features -
 - Added ability to relieve bulkheads for sheeting having a constant thickness and to remove the center for rubber clearance.